-Result of Hurricanes Florence and Michael and Winter Storm Diego, in Docket No. E-7, Sub 1187 (Storm Deferral Docket).
+Subsequently, on December 21, 2018, the Company filed a Petition for an Accounting Order to Defer Incremental Storm Damage Expenses Incurred as a Result of Hurricanes Florence and Michael and Winter Storm Diego, in Docket No. E-7, Sub 1187 ("(Storm Deferral Docket").

-On September 30, 2019, DEC filed an application (Application) with the Commission in Docket No. E-7, Sub 1214 (2019 DEC Rate Case) requesting a general rate increase, pursuant to N.C.
+On September 30, 2019, DEC filed an application ("(Application")) with the Commission in Docket No. E-7, Sub 1214 ("(2019 DEC Rate Case")) requesting a general rate increase, pursuant to N.C.
 Gen. Stat. §§ 62-133 and -134 and Commission Rule R1-17, along with direct testimony and exhibits.
-The Application included a request to consolidate the Storm Deferral Docket with the rate case and sought to recover DEC's deferred asset balance associated with the Storms, including a return on the unrecovered balance, and with respect to the capital investments, a deferral of depreciation expense and a return on the investment (Storm Recovery Costs).
+The Application included a request to consolidate the Storm Deferral Docket with the rate case and sought to recover DEC's deferred asset balance associated with the Storms, including a return on the unrecovered balance, and with respect to the capital investments, including a deferral of depreciation expense and a return on the investment ("(Storm Recovery Costs").

 On November 6, 2019, SB 559 was signed into law, amending N.C.
-Gen. Stat. § 62-172 to create a new financing tool that may be used by a utility to recover storm restoration costs through securitization (or the Securitization Statute).
-Under this financing tool, an electric public utility company can issue storm recovery bonds with lower financing costs that are secured by storm recovery property including a dedicated storm recovery charge that is separate and distinct from the utility's base rate.
+Gen. Stat. § 62-172 to create a new financing tool that may be used by a utility to recover storm restoration costs, utility cost recovery charge through securitization (or the "Securitization Statute").
+Under this financing tool, an electric public utility company can issue storm recovery bonds with lower financing costs that are secured by storm recovery property including a dedicated storm recovery charge that is separate and distinct from the utility'sutility's base rate.